From Hankel operators to Carleson measures in a quaternionic variable: Introduction

 0.5cm

 \bf Nehari's Problem. \rm Under which conditions on $\alpha$ is the operator $\Gamma_\alpha$ bounded on $\ell^2(\N,\HH)$?

 0.5cm

-Exactly as in the complex valued case, the problem can be reformulated in terms of regular functions; one has only to be careful in keeping into account the noncommutativity of the product in $\HH$.
+Exactly as in the complex valued case, the problem can be reformulated in terms of regular functions; one has only to be careful in keeping account of the non-commutativity of the product in $\HH$.
+For two positive real numbers $r,s$ we will write $r\approx s$ if $\frac{1}{C} r \le s \le C r$ for a positive constant $C$ and we will write $r\lesssim s$ if there exists $C>0$ such that $r\le Cs$.
 Our first main result is the following.